Aspose-3D-Cloud/aspose-3d-cloud-java/README.md

 # How to use the SDK?

-# Tests

-[Tests](https://github.com/aspose-3D-cloud/aspose-3D-cloud-java/tree/master/Aspose.3D.Cloud.SDK.Test) contain various examples of using the SDK.
+[Tests](https://github.com/Aspose-3D-Cloud/aspose-3D-cloud-java/tree/master/src/test/java/com/aspose/cloud/threed/api) contain various examples of using the SDK.